ibmresilient/resilient-community-apps/resilientsystems.com/python/Circuits/add_group/README.md

 ## Automatic Rule

 Open the Rules tab.
-Create an automatic rule named 'Add Group', associated with object type "Incident".
+Create an automatic rule named `Add Group`, associated with object type "Incident".
 Choose `addgroup` as the message destination.
 Add condition "Severity is changed".